 SQL CREATE Database

-While dealing with the database, the very first thing to do is create a Database.
-Both database developers and users use this SQL statement to create a new database within the database management system.
+While dealing with the database, the first thing to do is create a Database.
+In SQL, to create a database, both database developers and other users use this SQL statement to create a new database within the database management system.
 The specified name in the ‘Create Database’ statement will be used as the new database’s name.

 CREATE DATABASE Database_Name;